 Golden Cariboo Resources Ltd. (the "Company") was incorporated under the laws of the Province of British Columbia on October 6, 1988.
-The Company's shares are publicly traded on the NEX Board of the TSX Venture Exchange, under the symbol GCC-H.
+The Company's shares are publicly traded on the TSX Venture Exchange, under the symbol GCC.

 Historically, the Company's principal business activity has been the exploration and development of mineral properties.
 The recoverability of amounts shown for resource properties is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development, confirmation of the Company's interest in the underlying properties and upon future profitable production or sufficient proceeds from the disposition of its resource properties.